 Text by: April Harpa Smáradóttir

 Iceland is the last place on earth to get bored in.
-Like we have mentioned before in our previous blogs on solo travelling in Iceland, Iceland is the perfect destination for solo travellers.
-Icelanders are super polite and helpful when it comes to travellers and there are a lot of solo travellers around.
+Like we have mentioned before in our previous blogs on solo traveling in Iceland, Iceland is the perfect destination for solo travelers.
+Icelanders are super polite and helpful when it comes to travelers and there are a lot of solo travelers around.
 Here are few tips on how to spend your solo time in Iceland and also, few tips on the best way to make new friends over here!

 Hire a bike and explore Reykjavik

 Reykjavik is slowly becoming more and more bike friendly, with new biking trails being made through and around the city.
 Riding through the vibrant city on two wheels, instead of walking gives you the chance to explore a lot more in a shorter amount of time while having the fresh breeze in your face!
 Take a stroll down to the old harbor where you’ll find various bike rentals – and enjoy the awesome day ahead!

 My personal recommendation would be biking down to our one and only man-made beach, Nauthólsvík, and take a dip in the freezing Atlantic ocean like the locals do.
 Then, have a dip in the warm natural hot pool right beside it and even bond with a new local friend!

 You might also like: Top 10 cheap things to do in and around Reykjavik!

 Stay at one of our hip downtown hostels

 The hostels in downtown Reykjavik are super hip and the perfect place to make new friends.
 Each hostel has its own charm to it but they all share the dream of connecting people.
 Loft Hostel and Kex Hostel are definitely a high recommendation, as they often hold successful events and concerts!
 Huge fun time for the solo traveler.

 Join our Reykjavik Food Walk or Bar Crawl